kohei-us/mdds/CONTRIBUTING.md

 is ready for use.

-# Linux & Mac OS X
+# Build on Linux & Mac OS X

 ## Using Autotools